AbdielCortes/FBU-App/README.md

 ### 2. Screen Archetypes

+* **Login**
-* Login - User Logs in into their account
-   * User can select to mainting their account logged in so they don't have to do it every time the open the app.
+   * User Logs in into their account and their log in persists, so they don't have to do it every time the open the app.
-* Sign Up - User creates account
+* **Sign Up**
-   * User inputs all their information and creates an account.
+   * User inputs all their information, creates an account and is automatically logged in.
-* Home Feed
+* **Home Feed**
    * Shows posts from the accounts that the user is following, uses table view.
+      - Regular Post - shows the profile picture, username, post creation date, an image, a caption, and if the user selects it, the location where to post was created
+      - Sell Post - shows everything in the regular post, the user's contact information, the items price, shipping cost, and where its shipping from.
+      - Liking posts - users can like other account's posts, the post shows a like count.
+      - Commenting on posts - users can comment on other account's posts, anyone can see the comments on the posts, the post shows a comment count.
+      - Sharing posts - users can share other account's posts, when they share a posts it shows up on the feed of the users followers, the post shows a shared count.
-* Post Details
+* **Post Details**
-   * Shows additional information for the post and allows user to comment.
+   * Shows the post in a full screen view and allows user to comment.
-* Posting
+* **Posting**
    * Post are image based with a text caption; the user can select between making a regular post or a buy post.
-* Profile
+* **Profile**
-   * Shows the username, profile picture, button to follow the account, and the user's contact information.
+   * Shows their username, profile picture, contact information and a button to follow the account if they're not looking at their own profile.
-* Messaging - 1 on 1 messaging
+* **Messaging**
    * Users can message each other without the need to be mutually following each other.
-* Settings
+* **Settings**
    * Lets the user change notification and privacy settings.

 ### 3. Navigation